dspsarwanivoleti/plant-disease-detector-android-application/README.md

 -  Displays **predicted disease**, **confidence**, and **recommended cure**
 -  Simple and elegant **Tkinter GUI**
 -  Works with **Python 3.6 – 3.10**
+-  also available in desktop mode
+-  alsoo available in local hosts /web application model
+-  works on both web and os with online and offline
+-

 ---